-An Example Using Negative Self-Talk.
+An Example Using Negative Self-Talk

 Suppose you are prone to scolding yourself with phrases such as, “That was stupid!” or “What a dummy!”
 These phrases might not be so bad if you said them rarely, but they are more destructive with repetition.
 You are calling yourself stupid and unacceptable all of the time.

 That undermines your self-confidence and your efforts in many areas of life.
 Using my process, this is what you would do: Target negative self-talk as a behavior to change, precisely the phrases “That was stupid!” and “What a dummy!”
-Evaluate the origin and meaning of the negative self-talk.
+Evaluate the origin and meaning of negative self-talk.

 Think, “There it is again!” when the malicious behavior occurs.
 Consider the trigger for the adverse action (or for the temptation to engage in it.
 Assess your thoughts and feelings when triggered and when negative self-talk occurs automatically.
 Use alternative phrases/alternative actions as substitutes for negative self-talk.